“I think careers are a 20th Century invention and I don’t want one.

 I’m not destitute.
 I’m living like this by choice”.

-Roberto Cazzolla Gatti, Ph.D. is Director and scientific coordinator of the Master’s Degree (MSc) in Biodiversity and Associate Professor of Biodiversity and Ecology at the Biological Institute of the Tomsk State University, in Russia.
-He serves, also, as a Researcher coordinator of the Biological Diversity Laboratory of the Bio-Clim-Land of Excellence of the same university.
+Roberto Cazzolla Gatti, PhD is Head and scientific coordinator of the Master’s Degree (MSc) in Biodiversity and Associate Professor of Biodiversity and Ecology at the Biological Institute of the Tomsk State University, in Russia.
+He serves, also, as a Research coordinator of the Biological Diversity Laboratory of the Bio-Clim-Land of Excellence of the same university.

 He also works as a freelance documentary photographer and wildlife filmmaker.

-He participates to geographic and scientific explorations of some of the most remote places on Earth.
+He coordinates geographic and scientific explorations of some of the most remote places on Earth.

-He also holds with merit a Postgraduate Master’s Degree in International Policies and Global Environmental Protection earned at the Tuscia University in collaboration with the Italian Ministry of the Environment, defending a thesis on “Africa: biodiversity and climate change”.
+He also holds with Hons a II Level Master’s Degree in International Policies and Global Environmental Protection earned at the Tuscia University in collaboration with the Italian Ministry of the Environment, defending a thesis on “Africa: biodiversity and climate change”.

-He attended a diploma from the School of Specialization in “Biodiversity and Ecosystem Services” at the Potsdam Institute for Climate Impact Research (PIK), Germany with a training in Peyresq, Alpes de Haute-Provence, France.
+He received a diploma from the School of Specialization in “Biodiversity and Ecosystem Services” at the Potsdam Institute for Climate Impact Research (PIK), Germany with a training in Peyresq, Alpes de Haute-Provence, France.

 He is specialized in Biological Diversity analysis and Theoretical-experimental Ecology (with applications in Ethology and Evolution).

 Moreover, he further developed his studies in Philosophy of Biology, Bioethics, and Biochemistry of nutrition.